wenext-limited/pr-agent/docs/docs/core-abilities/fetching_ticket_context.md

 5. Once connected, Qodo Merge will be able to fetch Monday ticket context for your PRs

 ### Monday Ticket Context
-`Ticket Context and Ticket Compliance is supported for Monday items, but not yet available in "PR to Ticket" feature.`
+`Ticket Context and Ticket Compliance are supported for Monday items, but not yet available in the "PR to Ticket" feature.`

 When Qodo Merge processes your PRs, it extracts the following information from Monday items: